 So think of a speaking name and place them in a good OU within your Active Directory.
 This will make it easier for later to see what was the purpose of this account.

 Use an automated provisioning mechanism for SharePoint

 You can do a lot in SharePoint.
-And you can do a lot as simple user.
-And this will lead in a mess of site collections, sub sites, folders, lists.
-Some used some for testing purposes.
+And you can do a lot as a simple user.
+And this will lead to a mess of site collections, sub-sites, folders, lists.
+Some are used solely for testing purposes.

 An automated mechanism with some kind of a regulatory overwatch can help you to keep your SharePoint cleaner.

 Make it request based.
 Use the requests as inventory.
-Implement a life cycle managed.
+Implement a life cycle management.